Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 Assumption.1:
 - Let’s assume the trend in sequencing productivity since 2005 will continue.
-Specifically let’s estimate 2005 productivity 10^7 (bases\ person\day) and let’s estimate 2010 productivity to be 10^10  (bases\ person\day).
+Specifically let’s estimate 2005 productivity 10^7 (bases\ person\day) and let’s estimate 2010 productivity to be $10^10  (bases\ person\day).
 We can use these numbers to say every 5 years sequencing productivity will get 1000x better.

 Assumption.2:
 - From the graph we can estimate our current productivity at 10^11 (bases\ person\day)

 Step-1 (you have do some math here):
-- Let’s normalize total DNA: 5.3 x 10^37 bases releative to our team size (10) and the required time (30 days).
+- Let’s normalize total DNA: $5.3 x 10^37$ bases releative to our team size (10) and the required time (30 days).

 $ productivity (bases\ person\day)= \frac{Total DNA}{\(team size x 30 days)}$

 Step-2 (you have do some math here):
 Construct a function with time as the variabl that relates the productivity rate, current productivity, and normalize total DNA.

- $ normalize total DNA(time - #five year periods) = function (time- #five year periods, current productivity, productivity rate) $
+- Normalize total DNA: Y(t)
+- Current productivity: P0
+- time with units of number of five year periods: t
+- Current productivity rate: R (we estimated to be 1000)

+$ Y(t) = function (P0, R, t)$

+$ Y(t) = P0 * R^t $

+To solve for number of five year periods you have to take $ log $ of both sides.

+ Step-3 (you have do some math here):
+ Change number of five year periods to years and add to initial time (2015).